robedouard/controlmcli/README.md

 # controlmcli
-query controlm batch jobs from the command line
+Query BMC Control-M batch jobs from the command line
 - replace $HOST $PORT $USERNAME $PASSWORD with your local environments values.